Last updated: 28 January 2004

 The last bullet point on the page finishes with the parenthetical remark

-(the servant manager must be a ServantLocator
+(the servant manager must be a ServantLocator)

 The parenthetical remark is incorrect and should be deleted.

-should be deleted from the diagram
+The transition labelled F should be deleted from the diagram

 and the transition table.

-when it should be talking about POAManager
+when it should be talking about POAManagers instead.

-is automatic and occurs when the
+Destruction of a POAManager is automatic and occurs when the

-using the POAManager
+last POA using the POAManager is destroyed.

-The code example makes a number of calls to find_POA
+The code example makes a number of calls to find_POA and then

 activates the POA manager.
 However, the POA manager is created in the holding

-state, so the calls to find_POA
+state, so the calls to find_POA will not be dispatched and

 the code deadlocks.